 Easily accessible – varied destination/ heavenly environment ideal for a family trip

-Very touristic destination – medium wind probabilities (1 day/ 2 average).
+Too touristy – medium wind probabilities (1 day/ 2 average).
 Fairly light winds.

 White sand beaches as far as the eye can see, its small colorful fishermen’s town,

 Winds: Off – Side Off and On – Side On/ Waters: Flat, Choppy / Level: All levels /

 Getting to Holbox:

-You can get there by ferry from the small town of Chiquila, which is 2-hour drive
+You can get there by ferry from the small town of Chiquila, which is a 2-hour drive

 A school?
-Kiteboarding Holbox
+Kiteboarding Holbox.

 80USD per hour for a private course and 60USD per hour for a course for two